Students can click HERE for the list of faculty members who are eligible to serve on students' committees.

 Yumi Kinoshita, Academic Advisor

-Current and prospective students can contact the advising office as follows:
+Current UCLA students (UID required) can contact the advising office as follows:

-✉ Email: idpgrads@international.ucla.edu (UCLA students are asked to include UID in their emails)
+✉ Email: idpgrads@international.ucla.edu (Please include UID in their emails)

 Make a Zoom advising appointment